 The hand painting & exploration continued...

-Experimenting with the texture & pattern of the bubble wrap
+She loved experimenting with the textures & pattern of the bubblewrap

 The last clip shows Minnie adding her green paper 'seaweed' to the painting.
 Her high pitch voice almost seems to be singing along with the music as she sprinkles her seaweed over the canvas.

 Some seaweed remained on the canvas, but she removed most of it before adding some cotton wool, coloured cellophane & ripped pieces of tissue paper to her sea.
-This gave a new dimension to the picture.
+This gave a new dimension to her creation, & it became a multimedia work of art.

 Here's Minnie's finished picture.